 As a self-professed foodie, I love all types of food but Chinese cuisine is hands down one of my favorites.
 ‘Blame’ it on all those years that I spent living in China, but whenever I’m having a bad day, I instantly crave a hearty portion of dumplings.
 Whether they’re fried or steamed, I adore them all!

 The good news is that they are also quite straightforward to make.
 So, if you’d like to make a batch for dinner tonight, you ought to try this version of potstickers.

-Not to be mistaken with Disney’s & Pixar’s famous cartoon of the same name, this French Provençal dish that originated in Nice is also known as Ratatouille Niçoise.
+Not to be mistaken with Disney’s & Pixar’s popular animated film of the same name, this French Provençal dish that originated in Nice is also known as Ratatouille Niçoise.
 Consisting of zucchini, squash, red pepper, and eggplants, this wholesome vegetable stew is like a big warm hug in a pot and sure to lift your spirit whenever you need a boost!